bojanpopic/developer.joomlatools.com/framework/plugins.md

 When subscribers to the Event API, are notified of a given event they get a nicely packaged [`KEvent`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/event/event.php) object with all the information they need for a given situation.

-For example, our `Acme` plugin's controller focused event handler (`onBeforeAcmeBarControllerBrowse`) will get an event variable with these properties
+For example, our `PlgAcmeExample` plugin's controller focused event handler (`onBeforeAcmeBarControllerBrowse`) will get an event variable with these properties

 ```php
     $event->subject;